johnwcchau/libretto/README.md

 ![Logo Here](/client/img/libretto.svg)
 # Libretto
-A drag-and-drop visual designer for data analysis and machine learning.
-The goal of this project is to create an environment for non-programmers to focus on data rathar than coding and debugging.
+A drag-and-drop visual designer for data analysis and machine learning, using popular Scikit-learn and other related packages.
+The goal of this project is to create an environment for non-programmers to easily create baseline models, focus on data rathar than coding and debugging.

 ## Features
 - Intergrated with well-known Scikit-learn framework, and supports related libraries